 A very rare condition called hypnic headaches responds especially well to caffeine.
 These strike older people, waking them in the middle of the night with severe pain.
-Doctors tell people who get these to have a cup of coffee before bed, or as soon as the headache wakes them.
+Doctors typically tell people who get these to have a cup of coffee before bed.

 How Caffeine Hurts